SS-IL: Separated Softmax for Incremental Learning: Introduction

-The main challenge of using the exemplar-memory is to resolve the severe data imbalance issue between the training data points for the new classes and those for the old classes in the exemplar-memory.
-That is, the naive fine-tuning with such imbalanced data may still heavily skew the predictions toward the newly learned classes, hence, the accuracy for the old classes would dramatically drop, again resulting in significant forgetting.
-Recent state-of-the-arts \cite{(End2EndIL)Castro2018,(LargeScaleIL)Wu2019,(WA)Zhao2020,(IL2M)Belouadah,(scail)belouadah2020} found that significantly higher classification scores for the newly learned classes is the main reason for such prediction bias, thus, they proposed to correct the score bias by some additional post-processing, \textit{e.g.}, score re-scaling or balanced fine-tuning, after learning the model.
+The main challenge of using the exemplar-memory in CIL is to resolve the severe data imbalance between the training data points for the new classes and for the old classes (in the exemplar-memory).
+That is, the naive fine-tuning with such imbalanced data would heavily skew the prediction scores toward the newly learned classes, hence, the accuracy for the old classes would dramatically drop, resulting in a significant forgetting.
+Recently, several state-of-the-art methods \cite{(End2EndIL)Castro2018,(LargeScaleIL)Wu2019,(WA)Zhao2020,(IL2M)Belouadah,(scail)belouadah2020} proposed to correct such score bias by some additional post-processing steps, \textit{e.g.}, score re-scaling or balanced fine-tuning, after learning the classification models.

-While above mentioned methods were effective to some extent in terms of improving the accuracy, we argue that they lack systematic analysis on the root cause of such bias and some component of their schemes, \textit{e.g.}, knowledge distillation (KD) \cite{(Distill)HintonOriolDean15} , was naively used without proper justification \cite{(LargeScaleIL)Wu2019,(UnlabeledIL)Lee2019,(WA)Zhao2020,(ConfCalIncre)Kang2020}.
-To that regard, in this paper, we first analyze the root cause of such prediction score bias, then propose a method that mitigates the cause in a sensible way.
-Namely, we argue that the bias is injected by the fact that the softmax probability used in the usual cross-entropy loss is always computed by combining the output scores of \textit{all} classes, which forces the heavy penalization of the output probabilities for the old classes due to data imbalance.
-Furthermore, we show that a naive use of the General KD (GKD) method, which also combines the output scores of \textit{all} old classes to compute the soft target, may preserve the bias and even hurt the accuracy, if the prediction bias is already present in the model.
+While above mentioned methods were effective to some extent in terms of improving the accuracy, we argue that they lack systematic analyses on the main reason of such bias and that some component of their schemes, \textit{e.g.}, knowledge distillation (KD) \cite{(Distill)HintonOriolDean15}, was naively used without any proper justifications \cite{(LargeScaleIL)Wu2019,(UnlabeledIL)Lee2019,(WA)Zhao2020,(ConfCalIncre)Kang2020}.
+To that regard, in this paper, we first analyze the root cause of such classification score bias, then propose a method that mitigates the cause in a sensible way.
+Namely, we argue that the bias is injected by the fact that the softmax probability used in the ordinary cross-entropy loss is always computed by combining the output scores of \textit{all} classes, which forces the heavy penalization of the output scores for the old classes due to the data imbalance.
+Furthermore, we show that a naive use of the General KD (GKD) method, which also combines the output scores of \textit{all} old classes to compute the soft target, may \textit{preserve} the bias and even hurt the accuracy, if the prediction bias is already present in the model.